mahmoodsheikh36/mahmoodsheikh36.github.io/content/blog/20230921T200144--symbolic-logic-in-common-lisp__cs_lispcode.md

 ```

-## early [inference engine](20230922T003520--inference-engine__.org)s {#early-inference-engine--20230922t003520-inference-engine-dot-org--s}
+## early inference engines {#early-inference-engine--dot-dot-20230922t003520-inference-engine-dot-md--s}

-imma start off with the [unification](20230918T185446--unification__math.org) algorithm, this one differs a bit from the pseudocode version, as it doesnt apply the **occur check** and doesnt distinguish between a compound statement or a list of expressions, as they are only used to represent predicates <br/>
+imma start off with the unification algorithm, this one differs a bit from the pseudocode version, as it doesnt apply the **occur check** and doesnt distinguish between a compound statement or a list of expressions, as they are only used to represent predicates <br/>

 ```lisp
 (defun variable? (x)